 Bring a change of clothes and spare glasses

 Speaking of open bodies of water, always bring extra clothes and spare glasses in case of an unexpected swim.
 This is especially important for those attending summer camp with vision impairment.
 I remember one day when I fell in a creek during a rock hopping activity.
 I didn’t have extra clothes and wore my friend’s shorts for the rest of the day.
 From that day on, I always made sure to have extra clothes.

 Know your limits

 At another camp I attended, there was a daily sports activity, usually volleyball or four-square.
 Because I have trouble with sports and tracking flying objects, I would always sit out during these activities.
 Instead, I would find something else to do in the meantime.
 It was better for me and created less stress for everyone else.

 Don’t be afraid to try new things

 At a 4H camp I attended, the counselor encouraged me to try out an archery activity.
-I was really nervous at first, and thought to myself that the counselor was crazy- I can barely even see in front of me, why on Earth would it be a good idea for me to shoot an arrow at a target?
+I was really nervous at first, and thought to myself that it would end badly- I can barely even see in front of me, why on Earth would it be a good idea for me to shoot an arrow at a target?
 After being given safety goggles and having the counselor convince me I wouldn’t hurt myself or others, I eventually tried it.
 It actually became one of my favorite activities at the camp.
 As long as there are proper safety precautions in place, it can be fun to try new things.

 Use accessible materials

 Without even asking, my camp counselors often used accessible materials when explaining topics.
 Whether it was enlarging images so everyone could see them or using tactile models, I never felt out of place for needing large print.
 No one else noticed my vision issues either.

 Report any issues immediately